UK-Digital-Heart-Project/4Dsurvival/README.md

 Below we will demonstrate how to perform (within the Docker image) the following analyses:
 - [x] Train deep learning network
 - [x] Train and validate conventional parameter model

+### 4D*survival* GPU Docker image
+To be able to utilise GPU in docker container, download the GPU docker image:

+    docker pull lisurui6/4dsurvival-gpu:latest

+Run the GPU docker image

+    nvidia-docker run -ti lisurui6/4dsurvival:latest

+Dockerfile for build the GPU image is described in `docker/gpu/Dockerfile`.

 #### Train deep learning network
 From the 4dSurv directory, navigate to the `demo` directory by typing: